Uterotonic

-A uterotonic, also known as ecbolic, are pharmacological agents used to induce contraction or greater tonicity of the uterus.
+A uterotonic, also known as an oxytocic or ecbolic, is a type of medication used to induce contraction or greater tonicity of the uterus.
 Uterotonics are used both to induce labor and to reduce postpartum hemorrhage.

 Labor induction in the third trimester of pregnancy may be required due to medical necessity, or may be desired for social reasons.
 Generally, labor induction is indicated when the risk of carrying the pregnancy outweighs the risk of delivering.
 These reason include, but are not limited to, pregnancies that are prolonged, prelabor rupture of the fetal membranes, and concerns about the health and safety of the mother and/or child.
 There are multiple techniques available to stimulate uterine contractions including mechanical, pharmacological, and alternative medicine methods to initiate contractions prior to spontaneous onset of labor.

 Postpartum hemorrhage, also known as PPH, is defined as a loss of 500 mL or greater of blood within 24 hours after giving birth.
 It is one of the leading causes of maternal mortality in women and adolescent girls worldwide, with mothers from low-resource countries being at a larger risk when compared to mothers of higher-resource countries.
 Occurring in 5% of all women giving birth, these situations are considered emergencies and require a quick, adequate response and the proper resources to prevent the death of the mother.

 Labor and delivery is a sequential process that results in the birth of a fetus and placenta.
 It is dependent on maternal and fetal chemical signals to stimulate muscles in the uterus to contract and relax.
-Of such signals include prostaglandins. and oxytocin Uterotonics can be utilized in these chemical pathways in order to medically stimulate contractions in labor induction or to treat postpartum hemorrhage.
+Of such signals include prostaglandins and oxytocin.
+Uterotonics can be utilized in these chemical pathways in order to medically stimulate contractions in labor induction or to treat postpartum hemorrhage.